,

 Reading

 Year 3 have weekly class reading sessions following the Pathways to Read scheme.
-Our book for this half term is an Illustrated Atlas of Britain and Ireland.
-Throughout the sessions children will learn to clarify vocabulary, read, retrieve and record information and explain their answers within small adult lead groups.
+The book we are reading this half term is 'Sea Book.'
+Throughout the sessions children will learn to retrieve and record information from non-fiction, use dictionaries to check the meaning of words they have read and identify how language, structure and presentation contribute to meaning.

-Spellings are taught throughout English and Reading lessons and also given for homework.
+Spellings are taught throughout English and Reading lessons.

 Children are also expected to read at least three times a week.
 Books and reading records should be brought into school everyday and are checked on a Monday.